CLICK HERE FOR SHIPPING & DELIVERY INFO

-Remember those TV ads that showed women effortlessly frolicking on the beach in white dresses when they’ve got their period, insinuating that *insert brand here*’s products will make you feel confident enough to don your whitest whites and hit the beach during shark week?
+Remember those TV ads that showed women effortlessly frolicking on the beach in white dresses when they’ve got their period, insinuating that *insert brand here*’s products will make you feel confident enough to don your whitest whites and hit the beach during period week?

-As unrealistic as these ads seemed (it was the OTT smiles and laughter mid-frolic, as if PMS doesn’t exist, that did it for us), there’s a hint of reality in the messaging: your period really shouldn’t stop you from doing any activity you want to – assuming of course, you feel up to it, or aren’t in excruciating pain (shout out to our endo-warrior pals as we know it can be a really tough time for some).
+As unrealistic as these ads seemed (it was the OTT smiles and laughter mid-frolic, as if PMS doesn’t exist, that did it for us), there’s a hint of reality in the messaging: your period really shouldn’t stop you from doing any activity you want to – assuming you feel up to it, or aren’t in excruciating pain (shout out to our endo-warrior pals, as we know it can be a really tough time for some).

 Here are some of your most common questions about periods and swimming, and the (real) facts you need to know before taking a dive.

 From a physiological perspective, there’s no reason why your period should prevent you from swimming*.
 There is nothing unhygienic about it, or unsafe (bar regular safety standards around water, of course) - it really comes down to personal preference.